krb5/krb5/doc/basic/rcache_def.rst

 #. **dfl** is the default type if no environment variable or
    configuration specifies a different type.
-It stores replay data in a file, occasionally rewriting it to purge old, expired entries.
+It stores replay data in a file2 replay cache with a filename based on the effective uid.
+   The residual value is ignored.

 The default type can be overridden by the **KRB5RCACHETYPE** environment variable.

-For the dfl type, the placement of the replay cache file is determined by the following:
+For the dfl type, the location of the replay cache file is determined as follows:

 #.
-The **KRB5RCACHEDIR** environment variable;
+The directory is taken from the **KRB5RCACHEDIR** environment
+   variable, or the **TMPDIR** environment variable, or a temporary directory determined at configuration time such as ``/var/tmp``, in descending order of preference.

 #.
-If KRB5RCACHEDIR is unspecified, on UNIX, the library
-   will fall back to the environment variable **TMPDIR**, and then to a temporary directory determined at configuration time such as */tmp* or */var/tmp*; on Windows, it will check the environment variables *TEMP* and *TMP*, and fall back to the directory C:\\.
+The filename is ``krb5_EUID.rcache2`` where EUID is the effective
+   uid of the process.

+#.
+The file is opened without following symbolic links, and ownership
+   of the file is verified to match the effective uid.

+On Windows, the directory for the dfl type is the local appdata directory, unless overridden by the **KRB5RCACHEDIR** environment variable.
+The filename on Windows is ``krb5.rcache2``, and the file is opened normally.

 Performance issues
 ------------------